itsjonathankalu/whatsapp/README.md

   return response.json();
 }

-async function getWhatsAppStatus(tenantId: string) {
+async function getWhatsAppStatus(tenantId) {
   const response = await fetch(`${WHATSAPP_SERVICE_URL}/status`, {
     method: 'GET',
     headers: {
       'X-Internal-Secret': INTERNAL_SECRET,
-      'X-Tenant-Id': tenantId
+      'X-Tenant-Id': tenantId,
-    }
+    },
   });

   return response.json();
 }

-async function createWhatsAppSession(tenantId: string) {
+async function createWhatsAppSession(tenantId) {
   const response = await fetch(`${WHATSAPP_SERVICE_URL}/session`, {
     method: 'POST',
     headers: {
       'X-Internal-Secret': INTERNAL_SECRET,
-      'X-Tenant-Id': tenantId
+      'X-Tenant-Id': tenantId,
-    }
+    },
   });

   return response.json();
 }
 ```

+## Development Workflow

+1. **Write code** - VSCode formats on save
+2. **ESLint feedback** - See errors as you type
+3. **Commit changes** - Pre-commit hook runs automatically
+4. **All checks pass** - Code is formatted and linted
+5. **Clean history** - No formatting commits needed

 ## When to Add Complexity Back

 Only add features when you actually need them:

 - **Message queuing** - When you hit rate limits
 - **Bulk sending** - When users ask for it
 - **Media support** - When text isn't enough
 - **Webhooks** - When you need delivery status
-- **Persistence** - When session loss becomes a problem
+- **TypeScript** - When team grows or types become critical

-This service can handle hundreds of concurrent sessions with minimal resources.
-It's not fancy, but it's rock solid and maintainable.
+This service gives you **90% of TypeScript benefits with 10% of the complexity**.
+Perfect for a focused internal service that needs to be maintainable and professional! 🚀